-PayPal is an online money transfer service that was founded in 1999 and has since had a signature blue logo design.
+PayPal is an online money transfer service that was founded back in 1999!
+And has since had a signature blue logo design.
 Although the logo has altered throughout the years, the company stayed loyal to their blue shades.

 Today’s design is modern, simple, and easily recognizable.
 The company uses three different shades of blue, a dark and light blue that create the darkest shade with the overlapped letters.

 Different blue shades show PayPal’s users that the company is reliable, safe, and a place where their money transfers will be secured.

 The lighter shade suggests that they are open, communicative, and trustworthy.
 Color theory and design also help PayPal stand out from the competitors.

 Whoever enjoys watching videos, we know what the first (and probably the only stop is).
 It’s YouTube!

 YouTube has succeeded in creating a logo design that urges people to click on one of their videos and get drawn into the world of endless possibilities.